 You can do a tour.
 There are lots of options: one day tours, off the beaten track tours, adventure tours…. the list goes on.
 Sealink is the biggest tour operator and caters for all tastes.
-They also run the ferry, provide self drive packages, book all sort of on island activities (quad bike tours, helicopter rides, etc).
-Their website is a very good place to start.
+They also run the ferry, provide self drive packages, book all sort of on island activities (quad bike tours, helicopter rides, etc) so their website is a very good place to start.

 Here are our extra tips:

-- Go to the beach.
+- Head to the beach!!
 The beaches on the southern side of the island face the Southern Ocean and are wild and wonderful.
 Vivonne Bay has been voted the best beach in Australia.
 We also love Hanson Bay (near the exclusive Southern Ocean Lodge).
 And the beaches of d’Estree’s Bay are off the beaten track a bit (on a dirt road) and are great for camping.
 The beaches on the northern side of the island are more protected and gentler.
 Stokes Bay is gorgeous.
 So is Snellings Beach.
 And don’t overlook Hog Bay Beach right there at Penneshaw.

 - See the critters – kangaroos, Tammar wallabies, echidnas, (sometimes huge!) sand goannas, koalas, rare birds, you name it!
 Remember that most Australian animals sensibly stay out of the heat so, despite the island’s name, you won’t see kangaroos bouncing around in the middle of the day.
 Sightings are more likely at dawn and dusk.
 (Be aware as you drive!)
 One great way to get a better look is to camp or hire a cabin at Western KI Caravan Park (near the entrance to Flinders Chase National Park).
 Kangaroos and other animals wander through the camp ground in the evenings.

 - Also a must: Kangaroo Island Marine Adventure’s dolphin tour.
 Operated by local who knows these waters like the back of his hand.
 You gun along in an open boat, see (and sometimes swim with) dolphins, snorkel and swim.
 The tours operate out of Emu Bay but can pick up and drop off in Kingscote.